toniengineering/Pathy-Morse-Code/README.md

 # Pathy-Morse-Code
-quick buttons for yes, no, and SOS and the other 2 buttons one is for the morse code long dash and the other is for morse code short dash.
+I have three set switches for yes, no and sos.
+I'm using the other two for long and short morse code dashes.
+The pcb is also meant to be shapped like cookie and be hung on a keychain for travel purposes.
 <img width="790" height="734" alt="Screenshot 2026-05-24 000314" src="https://github.com/user-attachments/assets/2cf3813e-079b-4e92-b7e4-bde43b1795b5" />